How to Amend Certificate of Incorporation in Oklahoma (2025)

 How do I amend a Certificate of Incorporation in Oklahoma?

-To amend a Certificate of Incorporation in Oklahoma, you must file an amended certificate with the Oklahoma Secretary of State.
+To amend a Certificate of Incorporation in Oklahoma, you must file an amendment with the Secretary of State.

-What information must be included when amending a Certificate of Incorporation in Oklahoma?
+What information can be amended on a Certificate of Incorporation in Oklahoma?

-What is the filing fee for amending a Certificate of Incorporation in Oklahoma?
+Can I change the company name on a Certificate of Incorporation in Oklahoma?

 How long does it take to amend a Certificate of Incorporation in Oklahoma?